<img alt="" src="https://secure.inventiveinspired7.com/792550.png" style="display:none;">

 • Better reliability, more robust, and more rugged

-Achieving each one of these conditions requires ample preparation and considerations, which start at the design phase.
+Achieving each of these conditions requires ample preparation and considerations, which start at the design phase.

 For a firm understanding of just how critical it is to get military-grade PCBs right, here are a few applications that rely on PCBs in the military: